jaykay12/tech/_posts/2024-4-8-java-8-concepts.md

 ---

 Java Launched multiple features with JDK 1.8, facilitating & making Java more closer to user as compared with languages like python etc.
+Few of them are covered as separate blog posts:

+1. CompletableFuture & Executor Service:
+2. Stream API
+3. Covering in this post:
+    1. Lambda Expressions
+    2. Optional
+    3. Functional Interfaces
+    4. Generics

 ## Lambda Expressions